vsupapo/BookNook/README.md

 * Update a book entry
 * Search for books by category, keyword, or price
 * Browse books on The New York Times Best Sellers

+## Credits
+A special thanks to Team Strozzi